 You may want to help reinforce elements of a sales script to ensure that they have absorbed the knowledge transfer you had imparted to them previously.
 The following example allows learners to drag and drop answers into the correct order to ensure they’re focusing on the correct features at the correct times.

 Once in a while, it is good to refresh your employees with knowledge essential to their job.
-There are several refresher courses that adopts microlearning by delivering their lessons bite-sized, which helps with the absorption of information by the employees.
+There are several refresher courses that adopt microlearning by delivering their lessons bite-sized, which helps with the absorption of information by the employees.
 There may be additional information that the employees need to know regarding their roles and microlearning is the best approach with their busy schedules.

 Orienting your employees with the company policies and other company guidelines is made easier with microlearning.
-HR initiatives can be delivered through the use of microlearning systems which your teams can take anytime.
+HR initiatives can be delivered through the use of microlearning systems which your teams can take any time.
 Make dissemination of information more fun with an interactive mobile-based eLearning platform.

 Training retail staff in task-driven actions can be relatively straightforward when compared to performing internal company training with corporate staff.
 But, whether you’re looking for an alternative to dragging an office full of busy workers into a central location or giving individuals knowledge on how to perform or behave in certain scenarios, microlearning can be a great aid.

-In the next microlearning examples we see how a company is preparing someone for management: reinforcing the information after knowledge transfer by using interactive lessons – thereby making them more engaging.
+In the next microlearning examples, we see how a company is preparing someone for management: reinforcing the information after knowledge transfer by using interactive lessons – thereby making them more engaging.
 The microlessons are perfect for onboarding and internal mobility.

-There are many other types of microlearning, but if you’d like to know how EdApp’s rapid authoring tool effortlessly creates microlearning for such lessons and how content can be tailored to your organisation’s existing system – making your training dramatically more effective – get in touch at firstname.lastname@example.org.
+There are many other types of microlearning, but if you’d like to know how EdApp’s rapid authoring tool effortlessly creates microlearning for such lessons and how content can be tailored to your organization’s existing system – making your training dramatically more effective – get in touch at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up.

 Related: Why microlearning works